VA Loan Closing Costs

 How to Lower Your VA Closing Costs

 Lender credits work by accepting a higher interest rate in exchange for the lender covering some or all of your closing costs.
-This is a real option, but it comes at a price.
-A higher rate means a higher monthly payment for as long as you hold the loan.
-If you plan to stay in the home for many years, lender credits can end up costing more than they saved.
+This is a real option with a real long-term cost.
+A higher rate means a higher payment for as long as you hold the loan.
+If you plan to stay in the home for many years, credits can end up costing more than they saved.
 If you plan to sell or refinance within a few years, they can make sense.
-Run the numbers before you accept this trade.
+Know your hold timeline before you accept the trade.
+A rate 0.375% above par can cost tens of thousands of dollars over 30 years.
+That is not a number to guess at.

-Gift funds are also allowed on VA loans.
-A family member can contribute funds toward closing costs, as long as the source is documented and does not need to be repaid.
-Lenders will ask for a gift letter and may request bank statements showing where the money came from.
-So if a family member plans to help, start that conversation early.
-Last-minute transfers can slow down the closing process.
+Gift funds are allowed on VA loans.
+A family member can contribute toward closing costs as long as the funds do not need to be repaid and the source is documented.
+Your lender will ask for a gift letter and may request bank statements.
+Start that conversation early.
+Last-minute transfers create documentation delays that can push back your closing date.
+Knowing how the mortgage timeline works helps you know exactly when to start the gift paper trail so it lands in underwriting cleanly.

 Common Mistakes VA Borrowers Make